openwdl/wdl/README.md

 Scala parser and language bindings will be implemented in the [Cromwell](http://github.com/broadinstitute/cromwell) project.
 This implementation will also contain an optional execution engine.

-Python parser and language bindings will be provided by the [reference implementation](https://github.com/broadinstitute/wdl/tree/wdl2/python).
+Python parser and language bindings will be provided by [PyWDL](https://github.com/broadinstitute/wdl/tree/wdl2/python).
 This implementation can also be used as an execution engine to run workflows locally.

 A Java parser is provided [here](https://github.com/broadinstitute/wdl/tree/wdl2/java)